GustasG/CurrencyExchange/README.md

 docker-compose up
 ```

-Web client should be running on localhost:3000 for preview
+Web client should be running on localhost:3000 for preview.

+Note: Sometimes docker-compose will fail to set correct port for backend.
+If this happents try repeating command.

 Using server/web client commands: